Cynthia Shange Laid to Rest in a Private Funeral Ceremony

 Nonhle Thema appreciates love after mom's passing

-In a previous report from Briefly News, Nonhle Thema was overwhelmed with gratitude to her fans, peers and the country at large for their support following her mother Cynthia Shange's passing.
+In a previous report from Briefly News, Nonhle Thema thanked her mother's fans, peers and the country at large for their support following Cynthia Shange's death.

 Source: Briefly News